RistoBIn/international-website/src/pages/solutions/atlantic-salmon-and-seafood.md

 templateKey: solution-page-primary
 title: Atlantic Salmon and Seafood
 seoDescription: >-
-  SEALABs machine vision and camera technology will increase automation and food safety.
+  SEALABs computer vision and camera technology will increase automation and food safety.
 We have the products to help your business thrive.
 Optimizing the industry require a slaughter process that ensures that the salmon is safe to eat, without causing the fish unnecessary stress and pain.
 heading: Atlantic Salmon and Seafood